-The Latest: Lawyers plan to appeal same sex bias ruling
+The Latest: Phoenix mayor praises same sex bias ruling

 PHOENIX – The Latest on a court ruling upholding Phoenix's anti-discrimination law in a lawsuit brought by a wedding invitation business (all times local):